whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 1108962831|Maple Ridge-Pitt Meadows
 ```

-So now that we've sorted out how to index and query spatial properties in the
+Now that we've sorted out how to index and query spatial properties in the
 SQLite databases we've also begun work on a `spatialite` branch of the [Who's On First point-in-polygon
 (PIP)
 server](https://github.com/whosonfirst/go-whosonfirst-pip-v2/tree/spatialite).